plenoptic-org/plenoptic/docs/user_guide/reproduce/adversarial_examples_mad.md

     return category_probs, category
 ```

 ResNet50 is trained to classify images into one of [1000 categories](https://deeplearning.cms.waikato.ac.nz/user-guide/class-maps/IMAGENET/).
-The category, [guenon](https://en.wikipedia.org/wiki/Guenon), is an Old World monkey.
+The category of our initial image, [guenon](https://en.wikipedia.org/wiki/Guenon), is an Old World monkey.
 Though it isn't the actual species of the monkey in question (a [Celebes crested macaque](https://en.wikipedia.org/wiki/Celebes_crested_macaque)), it's a reasonable category for it.
 Notice the model is also highly confident in its classification (probability of ~0.8)

 ```{code-cell} ipython3
 category_probs, category = get_category(img)